d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 in all of the optimization algorithms that we will use to train deep networks.
-While the calculations are straightforward, working them out by hand can tedious and error-prone, problems that only grow as our models become more complex.
+While the calculations are straightforward, working them out by hand can be tedious and error-prone, and this problem only grows as our models become more complex.

 Fortunately all modern deep learning frameworks